DIY Doorstep Photography

 You don’t have to shoot your doorstep photograph straight on.
 You might find a more interesting angle by moving the camera.

-Step 6 - Get LOW
+Step 6 - Get Low

 If you don’t have anything to balance your phone on then try simply putting it low to the ground.
 For this shot I used a mug to sit my phone in and used the self timer to take the shots.
 You could use a couple of books to prop up your phone instead.
 This angle worked out great and the driveway created some great leading lines in the photograph.

-Step 6 - EDITING
+Step 7 - Editing

 There are loads of photo editing apps that you can use.
 The ones I use or editing my phone snaps are Snapseed and Afterlight.
 If you don’t want to spend money on apps the iPhone as some pretty cool filters that you can use.See how I edited this photo below using the iPhone.